galdor/erl-jsv/doc/handbook.md

 ## Writing new types
 **TODO**

+# Canonical values
+Validation functions return a canonical version of the input value.
+Canonical versions are easier to work in Erlang with, and having them remove the need for lots of the usual data massaging steps.

+Values are canonicalized as follows:

+- Date values: the canonical form is an Erlang value of type `calendar:date()`.
+Example: `"2010-08-01"` is canonicalized to `{2010, 8, 1}`.
+- Time values: the canonical form is an Erlang value of type `calendar:time()`.
+Example: `"20:10:30"` is canonicalized to `{20, 10, 30}`.
+- Datetime values: the canonical form is an Erlang value of type `calendar:datetime()`.
+Example: `"2010-08-01T14:45:00+01:00"` is canonicalized to `{{2010, 8, 1}, {13, 45, 0}}`.
+- Arrays: the canonical form is an Erlang list containing the canonical form of each element of the array.
+- Objects: the canonical form is an Erlang map.
+For each member:
+  - If the key is part of the set of keys defined by a `members` constraint, it is converted to an atom; if not, it is converted to a binary.
+  - If the definition contains a `value_type` constraint or if the key is part of the set of keys defined by a `members` constraint, the value is converted to its canonical version; if not, it is unaffected by canonicalization.

+Other values are unaffected by canonicalization.

 # Errors
 Validation errors are reported as maps containing information about the precise value being incorrect and its location as a [JSON